 Results

 To examine news consumption habits, we asked participants how often they used various media platforms to obtain updates on events related to the military operation.
 In the new media arena, participants reported receiving updates at least once each day via the following: 74% from online news sites, 51% from WhatsApp, 46% from Facebook, 34% from applications designed for security updates on smartphones, and 15% from Twitter.
 With regard to traditional media, 67% reported that they tended to keep up to date via television news broadcasts and 41% via radio, both at least once each day (Figure 1).

-Figure 1: Source of news consumption habits by platform
+[Figure 1 here]

 Results show that, overall, the level of concern decreased depending on the level of the actual threat.
 The differences among the mean levels of concern are not significant.
 However, it is significant that the highest level of concern was in the southern part of the country, where many missiles fell every day (M = 3.72, SD = .79); followed by Tel Aviv, where several missiles fell daily (M = 3.69, SD = .77); and the lowest level was in Jerusalem, which, with the exception of the first day of conflict, was not a danger zone (M = 3.57, SD = .79).
 Unexpectedly, results show a slight increase in the level of concern (M = 3.61, SD = .97) in the northern part of Israel, generally considered an area of threat in another, unrelated front, and where no missiles fell during this operation.

 To evaluate H1a, we computed Spearman correlations between actual threat level and second screen use.
 As expected, a significant positive correlation was found (r =.21, p < .001) To evaluate H1b and H1c, we computed Pearson correlations among the research variables.
 Again as expected, a significant positive correlation was found (r = .22, p < .001) between concern and second screen use (H1b).
 A positive correlation (r = .24, p < .001) was also found between cognitive needs and second screen use (Table 1).

-Table 1: Correlations between research variables (n = 411)
+[Table 1 here]